-Article XXVI - Term of Agreement
+Article XXIII - Term of Agreement

-This Agreement will take effect on [insert date of ratification of this Agreement] and will expire on March 1, 2025.
+This Agreement will take effect on March 31, 2023, and will expire on March 31, 2025.

 At any time within ninety (90) days immediately prior to the expiration date of this agreement, the Employer or Guild may initiate negotiations for a new agreement.
 The terms and conditions of this agreement shall remain in effect during such negotiations.